garagehive/garagehive.github.io/docs/garagehive-using-parts-sales-order.md

    ![](media/garagehive-parts-sales-order3.gif)

 6. When the customer has paid for the parts, select **Posting** from the actions bar and then **Post**.
 You are given three options: **Ship** if the customer hasn't paid but you have sent the parts to the customer, **Invoice** if the customer has paid but you haven't sent the parts to the customer, and **Ship and Invoice** if the customer has paid and you have sent the parts to the customer.
 Choose the suitable one for you and click **OK**.
-7. In the next window, select the mode of payment from the customer and enter the amount in the **Amount** field to receive the payment.
+7. In the next window, select the method of payment from the customer and enter the amount in the **Amount** field to receive the payment.
 Click the **Close** button.
 8. In the next prompt pop-up, confirm the posting date and click **Yes** to continue.
 The **Sales Order** has been posted successfully.
 To view the invoice, open it.

    ![](media/garagehive-parts-sales-order4.gif)

-9. When a customer requests that the parts be fitted to his vehicle, you can generate a **Jobsheet** from the **Sales Order**.
+9. When a customer requests that the parts be fitted to the vehicle, you can generate a **Jobsheet** from the **Sales Order**.
 First, enter the vehicle registration number in the **Vehicle Registration No.** field under the **Service** FastTab.
 10. Choose **Process** from the actions bar, followed by **Create Jobsheet**.
 11. If you continue without entering a **Vehicle Registration No.**, the system will generate a dummy registration number that you can replace later.